 - Higher level advisement.

-The Pillars Scholarship program rewards qualified high school students with up to full tuition support for all four years and also includes benefits such as:
+The Pillars Scholarship program rewards qualified high school and transfer students with scholarship support through graduation.
+This program also provides unique benefits to the students such as:

 - Who can apply?